DanielBMarkham/Info-Ops/manuscript/chapter15.md

 If you think about it, it makes sense.
 We could just draw a box, then spend the rest of our time asking questions and making some huge FAQ.
 In the corporate world, when analysis is done, most of the time that's exactly how it happens: A bunch of people come up with questions, write them down, then get answers and write them down.
 Analysis for many teams is no more than a long series of questions and answers.
 For these folks, the *answers* are the goal.
 And that's weird, since we know it's the shared group questions that's where the value is.
 Not questions and answers written on paper.

 We already know how to tag *any kind* of information that we can talk about.
 Why in the world would we stop tagging stuff simply because it's an answer to a question about something else?
 The analysis model builds on itself.
-That means that we continuously using questions to work on the model, not get answers.
+That means that we are continuously using questions to work on the model, not get answers.
 When the model is developed enough, we'll know all the answers we need.
 Heck, a lot of times questions update the model -- but lead to more and more questions than we started with.

 So 90-99% of the time, we get our answer, delete the question, then update and synchronize the analysis model, even if that model is only in our head.
 Every now and then, you'll get answers that seem important, but you're not really sure.
 It's not worth stopping the conversation to chase down, but you don't want to forget it, either.